schmidsi/melon-reporting/docs/01-strategy/README.md

 ### Production

-Iterative development and finish a release candidate.
-Also in combination with design and review phase.
+Iterative development and finishing a release candidate.
+This will also take place in combination with design and review phase.
 Basically in the following loop:
 Design -> Production -> Review -> Design -> ...

 **Deadline**: 10.8.2018